FAQs

 We accept cash, check, and Venmo.
 Dr. Freitas and Dr. Brent also accept credit card with a $5 processing fee.

 If you cannot make your appointment, please reschedule using the link contained in your confirmation email OR directly contact the physician with whom you have an appointment.
 Replying to the confirmation email will contact the physician.
+Cancellations with >24 hours notice will not incur a fee.
+Cancellations with <24 hours notice or no shows may result in full payment being collected.
 Repeated cancellations or no-shows may result in refusal of service.

 WHO NEEDS COLOR VISION TESTING?

 Effective Jan.
 1, 2025 the rules around color vision have changed considerably.
 All new applicants require an FAA approved computerized color vision test.
 Once you have passed this, you never need to take another color vision test again.
-If you have previously passed the older color vision test which we used to administer each exam, then you don’t need to take the new exam, or any color vision test in the future.
+If you have previously passed the older color vision test which we used to administer each exam, then you DO NOT need to take the new color vision test during any future exam.
 If you have a Third Class certificate with a SODA or limitation for night flying or flying by light gun signals and wish to upgrade to a Second or First Class, you will need to take the new color vision test.

 Do you handle complex Exams?

 Absolutely.
-We have the experience, knowledge, expertise and patience to handle any Condition Airmen Can Issue (CACI), AME-Assisted Special Issuances (AASI), or Statement of Demonstrated Ability (SODA) you may have.
+We have the experience, knowledge, expertise and patience to handle any Condition Airmen Can Issue (CACI), Special Issuance (SI), AME-Assisted Special Issuances (AASI), or Statement of Demonstrated Ability (SODA) you may have.
 Dr. Freitas also handles HIMS cases, specifically focusing on mental health.

 How do I prepare?